-I’ve always shied away from writing about race because I wanted to be recognized for my passion instead of my skin color or where I come from.
-That’s become completely unavoidable now.
-Race has moved to the forefront of what’s become one of the most important topics about the future of technology: inclusion.
+I’ve always shied away from writing about race because I want to be recognized for my passion instead of my skin color or where I come from.
+That’s become completely unavoidable as race moves to the forefront of one of the most important topics about the future of technology: inclusion.

 Last November, I switched from an iPhone 4 to the Galaxy Note 2.
 I hate to say it, but the iPhone just doesn’t keep up with my needs anymore.
 It’s disappointing, but after years of waiting for Apple to bring new innovations to iOS, Google and its partners are slowly edging past Apple to meet consumer needs – and I’m moving with them.

 On Monday, March 12th, I participated in my fourth panel at SxSW 2012 titled: “Race: When to Hold it and When to Fold it.”
 The purpose of the panel was to change the conversation from “What can technology conferences do about diversity?” to “What can attendees do about diversity at technology conferences?”
 If you have a few minutes to spare, listen to the full panel via the link above.

 In this post, I’d like to focus on why recommendations are a big part of diversifying conferences and how conference attendees (and speakers!) can help.